t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ### Virtualization Management

-Some IoT edge computing systems make use of virtualized (compute, storage and networking) resources, which need to be allocated and configured.
+Some IoT Edge Computing systems make use of virtualized (compute, storage and networking) resources, which need to be allocated and configured.

 ### Authentication and Authorization